revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 <blockquote>

 It is generally a small data that is sent from a website and stored on the user’s machine by a web browser that was used to access the website.
-Cookies are used to remember information (e.g. user preferences, settings, passwords) for later use and also to record the browsing activity on a website.
+Cookies are used to remember information (e.g., user preferences, settings, passwords) for later use and also to record the browsing activity on a website.

  </blockquote>